hellerve/blog/wip/LastPass,_Or:_Dont_You_Tell_Me_I_Cant.md

 One of my current clients is forcing me to use LastPass.
 I find it generally terrible, but I guess it makes sense for their use case.
-I had to deal with some unexpected from prefills that led me to log in with the company account where I didn’t want to, but other than that the friction level is low.
+I had to deal with some unexpected form prefills that led me to log in with the company account where I didn’t want to, but other than that the friction level is low.

 Today I want to talk to you about a promise that LastPass is making to their